-During the period under review the Water Purification Division entered into a significant contract for the supply of a Submerged Ultrafiltration Membrane Water Treatment Plant.
-Revenue from this contract was recognised during the second half of the current financial year.
+During the period under review the Water Purification Division continued its development.
+It invested in further research and development, including the winning of the Climate Ready Grant of \$999,903 for work on the development of Clean-iX® pre-treatment for membrane systems.
+This Division has expanded into China with the award of the design, supply and construction of 3 wastewater treatment plants in Putian, China.
+Revenue from these contracts will be earned in the 2010 financial year.
 This business unit is still in the early stages of its development.
-The growth in the Water Purification Division is expected to continue during the 2009 financial year and beyond.
+The growth in the Water Purification Division is expected to continue during the 2010 financial year and beyond.